rtCamp/Frappe-Manager/docs/getting-started/installation.md

 === "pip"

     ```bash
-    # Not recommended for system installs - prefer uv or pipx
+    # Not recommended for system installs; prefer uv or pipx
     pip install frappe-manager
     ```